Code of Conduct

 Review policies under which Dominican may be required to return federal financial aid to the government on the Withdrawal / Return to Title IV page.

 The number of units in which a student enrolls may affect their financial aid.
 Most federal financial aid requires at least half-time enrollment while institutional aid requires at least full-time enrollment.
+Students may only receive federal and institutional aid towards units that are required to complete their degree.
 Please use the following guide for determining a student’s level of enrollment:

 - Full-time: At least 12 units